cernbox/cboxswanapid/README.md

 Query Params

-project: path of the project ("/users/d/diogo/Swan Projects/Project 1")
+project: path of the project ("/users/d/diogo/SWAN_projects/Project 1")
-destination: path of where to put the copy ("Swan Projects/Project 3/")
+destination: path of where to put the copy ("SWAN_projects/Project 3/")

 Response Examples